-Korean born Charles Lee is a diverse, multi-talented artist with the capability of creating many different types of art from pencil-drawn portraits to tranquil landscapes and arresting abstracts.
-His most recent works are low-relief and richly textured mixed media compositions.
+Charles Lee is a diverse, multi-talented artist with the capability of creating various forms of art, from pencil-drawn portraits to tranquil landscapes, arresting abstracts, and serene musicians.

-In the execution of his designs Lee embraces oils, watercolors, and acrylics.
-He also has a penchant for painting with a bright, eye catching pallet (including gold foil) that demonstrates his keen sense of color.
+Lee embraces oils, watercolors, and acrylics.
+He also has a penchant for painting with a bright, eye-catching pallet (including gold foil) that demonstrates his keen sense of color.
 Yet in spite of such vibrant imagery he presents his subjects in a calm and reflective – almost ethereal – way.